 Introduction to Lenin

 I've been hesitant to write anything about Lenin, but it's difficult to avoid.
 It seems unhelpful, and often downright counterproductive, because it can divide the left.
-(My only consolation is that there's not that there's much of a left, these days, to divide!)
+(My only consolation is that there's not that much of a left, these days, to divide!)
 I'm certainly willing to work together with those who consider themselves Lenin's followers on specific projects, and I don't want to waste my time or theirs pointing out all of Lenin's shortcomings.
-On the other hand, it feels a bit dishonest not to let them know my negative opinions of Leninist theory - or rather, the facts, which often speak for themselves.
+On the other hand, it feels a bit dishonest not to let them know my low opinion of Leninist theory - or rather, the facts, which speak for themselves.
 I definitely don't want to be the type of person who spends all of his time writing about how bad Bolshevism was - mostly because that would be very boring, and there are so many more interesting things to write about.
 To me, the Bolshevik era is not an especially important time and place in history - I don't fetishize it in any particular direction, as either the best of times or the worst of times.
 (I certainly don't regard it as an "Event" with a capital E.) There are other parts of history that are at least as important, if not much more so.

 I do not, even for a moment, pretend that my (or anybody else's) nerdy fascination with the minutiae of this long-gone historical period does anything to contribute to the development of an emancipatory project for the 21st century.
 I'm tempted to say, as some Marxists now do, that the Bolshevik experiment has only negative lessons for us - lessons on "what not to do".
 But even this is untrue.
 Even most of the negative lessons that people are tempted to learn do not really apply, because the material conditions in which we live are so different from those of the Russian Empire in the early 20th century.